kasnerz/d2t_iterative_editing/README.md

 ./download_datasets_and_models.sh
 ```

-The following is the description of the dependencies (datasets, models and external repositiories) which are downloaded by the script.
+The following lists the dependencies (datasets, models and external repositiories) downloaded by the script.
 The script does not download the dependencies which are already located in their respective path.

 #### Datasets
 - [WebNLG dataset](https://github.com/ThiagoCF05/webnlg) (v1.4)